xojs/xo/readme.md

 ## Config

-You can configure some options in XO by putting it in package.json:
+You can configure XO options with one of the following files:
+1. as JSON in the `xo` property in `package.json`:
 ```json
 {
 	"name": "awesome-package",